 Mix 1 tbsp of soap and 2 tbsp of oil with 2 cups of water for a basic insecticidal spray for plants.

-You can also beef up this spray by mixing it with one of the other remedies listed below.
+For added insecticidal power it with one of the other remedies listed below.

 Add a spoon of baking soda for added fungicidal repellant.